Krum Bibishkov: Europe

 On 6 July 2009, he signed a three-year contract as a free transfer with Romanian team Steaua București.
-During his tenure in București, he participated in the 2009–10 UEFA Europa League where he made his debut for the club against Motherwell F.C.
-After only appearing in one match for the Romanian side, he was released after a falling out with the club's management.
+During his tenure in București, he participated in the 2009–10 UEFA Europa League, where he made his debut for the club against Motherwell F.C.
+After appearing in one match for the Romanian side, he was released after a falling out with the club's management.

 In the winter of 2010, he returned to the Portuguese top-tier division to sign with Académica de Coimbra.

 Israel

-In the summer of 2010, he initially was invited for a trial run with Israeli-side Hapoel Ramat Gan Givatayim.
+In the summer of 2010, he was initially invited to a trial run with Israeli side Hapoel Ramat Gan Givatayim.
 After an impressive trial, he signed a one-year contract with an option to play in the Israeli premier league.
 His tenure in the Middle East was short-lived as his contract with the club was mutually terminated in the winter of 2011.

 Bulgaria

 Following his departure from Israel, he would play the remainder of the season with his former club Pirin Blagoevgrad.
-His stint with Pirin would only last for six months as he would sign with division rivals Minyor Pernik for the following season.
+His stint with Pirin would last six months as he would sign with division rivals Minyor Pernik for the following season.
 Bibishkov would extend his tenure with Pernik for another season.
 However, his second season with Pernik was cut short as he requested a release from his contract in November 2012.

 He finished off the season with Lokomotiv Sofia.
 After a season and a half with Lokomotiv, he left the club to seek more playing opportunities.
 Marek Dupnitsa of the Bulgarian second division would sign Bibishkov for the remainder of the campaign.
 He would help the club in securing promotion to the country's top-tier league by winning the league title.
 He re-signed with Marek for the next season but departed during the winter transfer market due to the club's financial troubles.

 Canada

 In the summer of 2016, Bibishkov played in the Southern Ontario-based Canadian Soccer League with the Brantford Galaxy.
 He would debut for Brantford on May 24, 2016, against Toronto Atomic.
-Several weeks later he would record his first goal for the club on June 13, 2016, against Scarborough SC.
+Several weeks later, he would record his first goal for the club on June 13, 2016, against Scarborough SC.
 He would assist the club in securing a playoff berth by finishing seventh in the league's first division.
 Their postseason run ended in the first round after a defeat to FC Ukraine United.

-The following season division rivals Scarborough SC recruited him as their player-coach.
-He also played with SC Real Mississauga in the 2018 season.
-In 2020, he returned to Scarborough where he was selected for the squad that faced Vorkuta in the championship final but was defeated by a score of 2–1.
+The following season, division rivals Scarborough SC recruited him as their player-coach.
+He also played for SC Real Mississauga in the 2018 season.
+In 2020, he returned to Scarborough, where he was selected for the squad that faced Vorkuta in the championship final but was defeated by a score of 2–1.